lowleveldesign/debug-recipes/guides/com-troubleshooting.md

 bp poi(protoss + 0x3775c + 4 * $ptrsize)
 ```

-Similarly, if we would like to set breakpoins on all the `IGameObject` methods, we might use a loop:
+Similarly, if we would like to set breakpoints on all the `IGameObject` methods, we might use a loop:

 ```
 .for (r $t0 = 0; @$t0 < 6; r $t0 = @$t0 + 1) { bp poi(protoss + 0x3775c + @$t0 * @$ptrsize) }